mushion22/JCLIery/README.md

 ### Todo
 * Add ability to pipe/read commands from the CLI, eg `cat cmd.sql | java -jar JCLIery.jar`
 * Add ability to have multiple commands within one file
+* Add ability to have comments in file